XL-Kong/Oxford-Pet-Segmentation/README.md

 ## 1. Introduction
 Train a cats vs dogs instance segmentation model from scratch using Mask R-CNN in PyTorch

-In this project we use the popular Oxford-IIIT Pet Dataset
+In this project we use the popular Oxford-IIIT Pet Dataset.

+Train.ipynb is the google colaboratory version of this project

 ## 2 Prerequisites
 - Python 3